Non-Convex Phase Retrieval from STFT Measurements: Local Non-Convex Algorithms

+The equality between the two loss functions is proven in Appendix \ref{sec:proof_of_equivalence}.
+In the sequel, we use both formulations.}

-Figure \ref{fig:loss_function} presents the two-dimensional (first two variables) plane of the loss function (\ref{eq:LS}) for the signal $\mathbf{x}=[0.2,0.2,0,0,0]$ (i.e. $N=5$) with $L=1$ and a rectangular window of length $W=2$.
+Figure \ref{fig:loss_function} presents the two-dimensional (first two variables) plane of the loss function (\ref{eq:LS_Z}) for the signal $\mathbf{x}=[0.2,0.2,0,0,0]$ (i.e., $N=5$) with $L=1$ and a rectangular window of length $W=2$.
 The function has no sharp transitions and contains two saddle points and two global minima (as a result of the global phase ambiguity).
-Accordingly, in this specific case it seems that a gradient descent algorithm will converge to a global minimum from almost any arbitrary initialization (see also \cite{lee2016gradient}).
+Accordingly, in this specific case and bearing in mind that our view is restricted to two of the five dimensions only, it seems that a gradient descent algorithm will converge to a global minimum from almost any initialization (see also \cite{lee2016gradient}).
 While this phenomenon does not occur for any arbitrary parameter selection, this example motivates applying a gradient algorithm directly on the non-convex loss function (for a similar demonstration of the loss function with random sensing vectors, see \cite{sun2016geometric}).
-To keep the framework simple, we focus here on real signals.
-If the signal is complex, we replace the inner term of (\ref{eq:LS}) by $\left\vert \mathbf{z}^{*}\mathbf{H}_{m,\ell}\mathbf{z}-\mathbf{Y}[m,\ell]\right\vert ^{2}$.